 8. Alcalá Gate, one of the five gates of Madrid

-Built at the end of the 18th century by the Italian architect Francisco Sabatini, it is one of the most emblematic monuments in Madrid.
-It is one of the five historical gates of Madrid in neoclassical style and the first triumphal arch to be built in Europe after the fall of the Roman Empire.
-It is always in sight, as it is located in the heart of the city, next to the Retiro Park and the Cibeles fountain.
-Fun fact: a peculiarity that very few realize is that its two faces are different from each other.
+Built at the end of the eighteenth century by the Italian architect Francisco Sabatini, it is one of the most emblematic monuments in Madrid and another of the tourist places in Madrid to highlight.
+It is one of Madrid’s five historic neoclassical gates and the first triumphal arch to be built in Europe after the fall of the Roman Empire.
+It is always in sight, as it is located in the heart of the city, next to Retiro Park and the Cibeles fountain.

-The favorite place for many citizens to go for a run, for a bike ride or a boat ride, cool off in the grass or have a hot chocolate on one of its numerous terraces.
-Besides nature, here we can find several architectural gems, such as the Crystal Palace, a characteristic building of iron architecture, built with metal and glass for the Philippine Islands Exposition in 1887.
+It’s the favorite place for many citizens to go for a run, a bike ride, or a boat ride, cool off in the grass or have a hot chocolate on one of its numerous terraces Besides nature, here we can find several architectural gems, such as the Crystal Palace, a characteristic building of iron architecture built with metal and glass for the Philippine Islands Exposition in 1887.

 The El Retiro pond is another place of interest and one of the points with a lot of vitality, dominated by the monument to Alfonso XII.
 The Retiro Park has much more to see.
 It is an ideal place to escape the noise and immerse yourself in the tranquility of nature.

 10. Prado Museum.
-The place of tourism in Madrid of art par excellence
+The place of tourism in Madrid is art par excellence

 More to see and do in Madrid

-Here you have the map of the 10 most visited places in Madrid.
+Here is have the map of the 10 most visited places in Madrid.
 It is an almost straight line, so it is an easy walk to do.
-You might also be interested in this plan to visit Madrid in 1 day, this tips for your first visit to Madrid or some of the places you should not miss on your second visit to Madrid.
+You might also be interested in this plan to visit Madrid in 1 day, these tips for your first visit to Madrid or some of the places you should not miss on your second visit to Madrid.